-Relationship status: 'Feedback validation'

-IOs responsible for the exchange are supposed to review the answers provided by their entrepreneur and evaluate whether or not the relationship was successful.
+Relationship status: 'Feedback validation' Processing deadline: 7 days Actors: NIO/HIO IOs responsible for the exchange are supposed to review the answers provided by their entrepreneur and evaluate whether or not the relationship was successful.
 This procedure is carried out via the IT Management Tool (step 'Feedback validation') and IO has seven days to assess its entrepreneur's final activity report.
 If the evaluation is complete, then the IO validates the entrepreneur's report and the exchange dossier is closed.